Register to get access to free programming courses with interactive exercises

 "Apple Color Emoji", "Segoe UI Emoji", "Segoe UI Symbol", "Noto Color Emoji" !default;

 This set of fonts isn’t random.
 The list shows the default fonts inside the various operating systems.
-This trick can speed up the loading of sites, because there is no need to download the font to show the content in the way the developer intended.
+This trick can speed up the loading of sites because there is no need to download the font to display the content like the developer intended.

 If possible, try not to change this set of fonts.
-This will increase the speed of your site and help avoid various problems when loading fonts
+It will increase the speed of your site and help avoid various problems when loading fonts.

 Recommended materials